Airway Clearance Therapy Illustration

 Airway Clearance Therapy: Overview and Practice Questions

-Airway clearance therapy (ACT) is a critical component in managing respiratory conditions that involve excessive mucus production or impaired mucociliary clearance.
+Airway clearance therapy plays a vital role in the management of respiratory conditions characterized by mucus buildup or impaired mucociliary function.

 Free Access